rhyven/ericlight.com/content/Ramblings/spacetime.md

     Speed in x dimension: 284,803km per second
     Speed in t dimension: 14,989km per second

 So, as you get faster in one dimension, you necessarily *must* move more slowly through time!
-Time dilation comes down to that, plus the hard-to-grasp concept that you're only either accellerating *or* stationary in your own frame of reference... but that's a story for another day.
+Time dilation comes down to that, plus the hard-to-grasp concept that you're only either accelerating *or* stationary in your own frame of reference... but that's a story for another day.

 That pretty much exhausts everything I know about time dilation...
 I hope you enjoyed reading it.
 Huge thanks to Ellie for finding me a friendly physicist to check over this for me!